wellsinprice/wellsG/README.md

-- 👋 Hi, I’m @wellsG
+#  Hi, I’m Wellsin Price
-- 👀 I’m interested in Data Science, Artificial Intelligence, Bioinformatics, and Computational Neuroscience.
+-  I’m interested in Artificial Intelligence, Computational Neuroscience, Bioinformatics, Data Science, Robotics, and Cybernetics.
-- 🌱 I’m currently learning R with applications towards neuroscience and genomics.
--   I'm currently programming in bash, R, and python.
+-  I'm currently programming in bash shell, R, python, and SQL.
-- 📫 How to reach me ...
-Linkedin

 <!---
 wellsG/wellsG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.